 Consider all this in an organ that is working 24×7.
 Now you see why diabetic kidney failure is such a real danger for diabetics over the long term.

-Diabetic Kidney Failure: Early Stages and Symptoms
+Diabetic Kidney Failure: Early Stages

 Diabetic kidney failure is a very real threat.
 It is a slow but relentless process that is divided into five stages of deterioration.
 The last stage called Diabetic Kidney Failure or End Stage Renal Disease (ESRD)